Assessments

 You do not require a GP or other allied health professional's referral, as anyone can self-refer for assessments at our clinics.
 It is advised however to consult with a GP prior to contacting the clinic, to see if an assessment would be beneficial.

-For Autism (ASD) assessments of children aged under 13 years, Medicare does offer a partial rebate of the assessment fee with a valid referral from a paediatrician or psychiatrist.
+For autism assessments of individuals under 25 years, Medicare does offer a partial rebate of the assessment fee with a valid referral from a paediatrician or psychiatrist.

 Yes, certain NDIS plans fund psychological assessment.